 Key Facts on Health and Health Care by Race and Ethnicity

-Data for this chart pack come from a variety of nationally-representative datasets, including the 2015 Current Population Survey, March Annual Social and Economic Supplement, the 2014 Behavioral Risk Factor Surveillance System, the 2014 National Health Interview Survey, the 2011-2014 National Health and Nutrition Examination Survey, and the 2014 National Survey on Drug Use and Health, as well as from several online reports and databases, including the 2014 Centers for Disease Control and Prevention (CDC) Morbidity and Mortality Weekly Report (MMWR) on vaccination coverage, the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention (NCHHSTP) Atlas, the United States Cancer Statistics Incidence and Mortality Web-based Report, the 2014 CDC Natality Public Use File, and the CDC WONDER online database.
+This chart pack is based on KFF analysis of a wide range of health datasets, including the 2019 American Community Survey, the 2020, 2013, and 2012 Behavioral Risk Factor Surveillance System, the 2019 National Health Interview Survey, the 2019 National Survey on Drug Use and Health, the 2019-2020 National Survey of Children’s Health and the 2019 Survey of Consumer Finances as well as from several online reports and databases including the Centers for Disease Control and Prevention (CDC) Morbidity and Mortality Weekly Report (MMWR) on vaccination coverage, the National Center for Health Statistics (NCHS) National Vital Statistics Reports, the CDC Influenza Vaccination Dashboard Flu Vaccination Coverage Webpage Report, the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention (NCHHSTP) Atlas, the United States Cancer Statistics Incidence and Mortality Web-based Report, the 2017 CDC Natality Public Use File, and the CDC WONDER online database.